 - By Rail: People travelling to Himachal by rail won’t need an e-pass anymore.
 Thermal screening at all exit and entry points and registration of Aarogya Setu App is mandatory.
 Carry own clean linens while travelling especially for long journeys.

 A birds-eye view of Himachal Pradesh

 Places to visit while travelling to Himachal Pradesh in 2021

-Though it is a year-round destination, March to June & the month of September is the best time to visit Himachal Pradesh.
+Though it is a year-round tourist destination, March to June & the month of September is the best time to visit Himachal Pradesh.
 It has some of the highest roadway passes in the world which are closed down in the winter.
 The Buddhist temples and monasteries are spectacular, while the view of the Himalayas is simply breathtaking.
 Every city, hill station and village, has its own unique charm.
 Each different from the other.
 Some are quiet, some are filled with exciting adventure sports.
 Some are spiritual hubs and others, a haven for backpackers.
 Here’s a list of few of the best places to visit while travelling to Himachal Pradesh, for the ultimate Himalayan experience.